An interior proximal gradient method for nonconvex optimization

 \begin{mybox} \begin{lem} For any $\mu > 0$, the following hold: \begin{enumerate} \item $\func{q_\mu}{\XX}{\Rinf}$ is proper, lsc, with \(\dom q_\mu=\dom g\cap\set{\x}[c(\x)<0]\) and \(\inf q_\mu\in\R\). \item $\func{f_\mu}{\XX}{\Rinf}$ has locally Lipschitz gradient on \(\dom f_\mu=\set{\x}[c(\x)<0]\). \end{enumerate} \end{lem} \end{mybox}

-We proceed to show that \ipfb{} is well defined, namely that each iteration enters the if block at \cref{state:FB:gammaLS} only finitely many times and then succesfully terminates without getting stuck in infinite loops.
+We proceed to show that \ipfb{} is well defined, namely that each iteration successfully terminates without getting stuck in infinite loops at \cref{state:FB:while}.
 Our argument is based on the fact that the proximal mapping converges to the identity as the stepsize tends to zero, a claim that is formalized in the following auxiliary result.